soto-project/soto-smithy/README.md

 ## SotoSmithyAWS

-This library can be used for reading any Smithy AST but was written specifically for parsing the AWS service Smithy files.
-There is an additional library SotoSmithyAWS that includes the traits required to load AWS service Smithy AST.
-If you want to use the AWs traits library you need to register these traits with SotoSmithy by calling the following before you load any files.
+This library can be used for reading any Smithy files but was written specifically for parsing the AWS service Smithy files.
+There is an additional library SotoSmithyAWS that includes the traits required to load AWS service Smithy.
+If you want to use the AWS traits library you need to register these traits with SotoSmithy by calling the following before you load any files.

 ```swift
 Smithy.registerAWSTraits()